-It’s possible to fit Underfloor Heating systems in any type of home of any age.
+It’s possible to fit Underfloor Heating systems in any home of any age.
 We also fit systems into new build homes and extensions.

 Underfloor Heating Installation Procedure

-The exact procedure will depend on the type of property, the type of system and the type of floor.
-When fitting systems into older properties with low ceilings, the system will be fitted in a way that doesn’t use floor height, thus making the ceiling lower.
-Height probably wouldn’t be an issue with an extension so we would lay the pipes and screed the floor afterwards.
+The exact procedure will depend on the type of property, the type of system, and the floor type.
+When fitting systems into older properties with low ceilings, the system will be fitted in a way that doesn’t use floor height, making the ceiling lower.
+Height probably wouldn’t be an issue with an extension, so we would lay the pipes and screed the floor afterwards.

 Here’s one example of how we would fit a wet Underfloor Heating system with a suspended floor

 - The manifold (an essential component containing various thermostatic valves) is installed in a suitable area where it can be hidden (for example, a cupboard).
 The manifold draws hot water from your boiler and distributes it under the floor with a circulation pump.
 The manifold also manages the temperature.